-with the subject between four feet and eight feet from the lens, be sure to allow ample margin above the head of the subject.
+with the subject six feet or less from the lens, be sure to allow ample margin above the head of the subject.

 The correct position for holding the Ciné-Kodak when making an exposure, using the Reflecting Finder, is shown in Fig. 17, page 22.
 It may be found convenient to hold the camera against the hip to keep it steady.
 If the camera is held against the lower part of chest the breathing of the operator will cause a movement of the camera.
 It should, of course, be held with the carrying handle up.
 The camera may also be used on any standard tripod or on a Unipod.